Have you ever thought if you can recycle light bulbs? What do you usually do with your bulbs once they go out?

 2. LED light bulbs

-LED light bulbs, on the other hand, use microchip technology and small diodes (light conductors), instead of a filament, to emit light.
+LED light bulbs use microchip technology and small diodes (light conductors), instead of a filament, to emit light.

 3. Compact fluorescent light bulbs